Applying for University

 Students on the Realising Opportunities programme will receive a reduced entry tariff to a selection of top UK universities.

-Some courses may be withdrawn due to results.
+Some offers may be withdrawn due to results.
 Where a student has no offers remaining, they go into Clearing, which is where universities then have spare places available and students will check the UCAS site for live information about course availability.

 Student finance and accommodation